 To help build community around your playground, you can “adopt” it in our Playspace Finder.
 Organize improvement projects, start play groups, and provide photos and reviews for other area parents.

-To set your playground apart, browse some of our side project ideas for inexpensive, playful touches you can add to an existing play area.
+To set your playground apart, browse some of our enhancement project ideas for inexpensive, playful touches you can add to an existing play area.

 To keep your playgorund cool, watch our “All About Trees” webinar for information on incorporating trees into your playground.
 The American Academy of Dermatology offers $8,000 grants for shade structures.